adarvin14/breweries/README.md

 Welcome to the BeerPunk CLI application,

 How To Start
-Insall the following gems by entering the following into the terminal: gem install 'pry' gem install 'json' gem install 'httparty'
+Install the following gems by entering the following into the terminal: gem install 'pry' gem install 'json' gem install 'httparty'